siscia/easy-hire/liquid-template.md

 If we are able to recognize the tag we analyze the whole token and we save the result.

-Looking carefully throught the code you will notice that the parsing of the body inside a tag is recursive, basically we will repeat this same procedure.
+Looking carefully thought the code you will notice that the parsing of the body inside a tag is recursive, basically we will repeat this same procedure.

 #### parse of vars